The-Foreigners/The-Foreigners.github.io/objectives.md

 - The Red Hand
   - Fortify and reinforce Brindol
-    - Hallow ground
+    - Hallow ground (Is there a likely entry point?).
-    - Forbiddance sanctuary
+    - Forbiddance a sanctuary.
-    - Glyph of Warding single target buffs
+    - Glyph of Warding single target buffs (at 10th level = 1 5th level spell).
+    - What is the arrangement of the river?
+Control Water...
+    - How to counter Wyverns?
+    - Prepare for siege?
+Send refugees east?
   - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
     - Bruglor says Azarr Kul will come through the Elsir Vale, down from the Wyvernwatch and Wyrmsmoke mountains near Drellin’s Ferry.
 If they take the first town and have the river, the rest will be easy.
 He says that if we loose Brindol, it will be all he needs to finish recruiting more orcs and we’ll have an all out war.
 He has several Wyrmlords serving under him, their names are unknown.
     - What is the orc strategy?